5-21 June 2019

 Delphi is second most important site in Greece (after the Acropolis in Athens).
-It was here that the Oracle of Delphi was situated since this was considered to be the place where heaven and earth met so the gods were close-by.
-Continue through the mountains to Meteroa where we see the world famous Byzantine monasteries that are perched precariously on summits of grey rock pinnacles of varied and beautiful shapes.
+It was here that the Oracle of Delphi was situated since this was considered to be the place where heaven and earth met so the gods were close by.
+Continue through the mountains to Meteora where we see the world famous Byzantine monasteries that are perched precariously on summits of grey rock pinnacles of varied and beautiful shapes.
 Accommodation near Meteora.

 June 10 Mon